Top 10 Tips To Ski Strong & Prevent Injuries

 6. Refuel: Have a Plant-Strong Balanced Meal

-7. Foam Roll: It’s Like Giving Yourself a Massage
+7. Foam Roll: Give Yourself a Massage

-8. Stretch: Lengthen The Muscles You Used On The Slopes
+8. Stretch: Lengthen the Muscles You Used on the Slopes

 9. Cold Therapy: Reduce Inflammation and Speed Recovery